 - Evidence of vision, hearing, dental, and nutrition screening obtained in the past year.
 This information should be on a current Georgia Form #3300 (rev. 2013), available from the health department or a physician and dentist and dated within the last 12 months.
 Letters from appropriate healthcare professionals and out-of-state certificates are acceptable, if completed within the last 12 months and stapled to the state form.

 - Photo ID.
 The person enrolling a student should present proper identification.
 This identification may include a driver’s license, a state identification card, a passport, or other official photo identification, such as an ID card obtained through an official government agency or consulate.

 - Proof of authorized person to enroll.
 The following people are authorized to enroll students: parent (natural or adoptive), legal guardian, grandparent with a properly executed power of attorney for the care of a minor child, kinship caregiver with a properly executed Kinship Caregiver Affidavit, or foster parent appointed by a state agency.

 - The child’s social security number.
 State law requires that schools ask for this number at the time of enrollment.
 Students will be enrolled, even if the number is not provided.
 However, parents not providing a number will be asked to sign a waiver.

-- A copy of the pre-K progress report if the child has attended a state pre-K program.
-Parents also can bring the final pre-K assessment to the teacher when the new school year begins.
-The information can serve as a benchmark of the child’s skills and abilities.
+- A copy of the Pre-K progress report if available from your child’s state Pre-K program.
+You also can bring the final Pre-K assessment to your child’s teacher when the school year begins.
+This information can serve as a benchmark of your child’s skills and abilities.